-\For children 6-11 years, theophylline is not recommended, and the preferred Step 3 treatment is medium dose ICS.

-\\Low dose ICS/formoterol is the reliever medication for patients prescribed low dose budesonide/formoterol or low dose beclometasone/formoterol ## Tiotropium by soft-mist inhaler is an add-on treatment for patients with a history of exacerbations; it is not indicated in children <18 years.
+Not for children <12 years.
+For children 6-11 years, the preferred Step 3 treatment is medium dose ICS. # Low dose ICS/formoterol is the reliever medication for patients prescribed low dose budesonide/formoterol or low dose beclometasone/formoterol for maintenance and reliever therapy. †Tiotropium by mist inhaler is an add-on treatment for patients with a history of exacerbations.